vdunlop/regex/Develop/gist-template.md

 Quantifiers are called "greedy" in that they match as many characters as they are allowed.
 The ? allows only 0 or 1 character/pattern match which is referred to as making a quantifier lazy.

-Our regex uses xx quantifiers:
+Our regex uses 4 quantifiers:

 Character 28 is +.
 It means there should be 1 or more of the string with [\da-z\.-] (see walkthrough).